scando1993/thingsboard.github.io/partners/hardware/program/index.md

     <div class="item" data-tag="h4" data-item-id="lorawan-hw-partner" data-title="How to connect my LoRaWAN device?">
         <div class="container">
             <p>
-                ThingsBoard supports <a href="/docs/user-guide/integrations/">integrations</a> with popular LoRaWAN network servers like <a href="/docs/user-guide/integrations/thingpark/">Actility ThingPark</a> and <a href="/docs/user-guide/integrations/ttn/">TheThingsNetwork</a>.
+                Pacificsoft supports <a href="/docs/user-guide/integrations/">integrations</a> with popular LoRaWAN network servers like <a href="/docs/user-guide/integrations/thingpark/">Actility ThingPark</a> and <a href="/docs/user-guide/integrations/ttn/">TheThingsNetwork</a>.
                 You can also use some generic integrations like <a href="/docs/user-guide/integrations/http/">HTTP</a> or <a href="/docs/user-guide/integrations/mqtt/">MQTT</a>.
-                Once you stream data from your device to ThingsBoard, one will need to create a data converter to parse binary payload and extract meaningful information from the payload.
+                Once you stream data from your device to Pacificsoft, one will need to create a data converter to parse binary payload and extract meaningful information from the payload.
                 We will be able to assist you and answer possible questions, or even create the converters for you.
             </p>
         </div>